Ankr-network/ankrctl/CONTRIBUTING.md

     export PATH=$PATH:$GOPATH/bin
     ```

-1. Make your changes to the doctl source, being sure to run the basic
+1. Make your changes to the dccncli source, being sure to run the basic
    tests.

 1. If everything works well and the tests pass, run `go fmt` on your code